Run a job in a container on your machine with Docker

 The commands above will run the entire build

 job (only jobs, not workflows, can be run locally).
 The CLI will use Docker to pull down the requirements for the build and then execute your CI steps locally.
-In this case, Golang and Postgres Docker images are pulled down, allowing the build to install dependencies, run the unit tests, test the service is running, and so on.
+In this case, Golang and PostgreSQL Docker images are pulled down, allowing the build to install dependencies, run the unit tests, test the service is running, and so on.

 Limitations of running jobs locally